Undergraduate BA (Hons)

 Multimedia journalism is challenging, demanding and exciting work.
 This BJTC-accredited course is taught by leading experts in the field, providing you with the practical experience you need to be a professional journalist – from live blogging and reporting to podcasting and feature-writing.
 You’ll also be learning in a state-of-the-art newsroom equipped with the latest new media technologies, as well as specialised radio and television studio spaces.

-You will be given plenty of opportunities to put your skills into practice through regular production days and practical assessments.
+You'll be given plenty of opportunities to put your skills into practice through regular production days and practical assessments.
 Alongside this, you’ll be learning about the law, ethics and theory that are involved in journalism.
 Want to put your skills to the test?
-You’ll have the chance to contribute to the student-led website SalfordNow and to Quays News which are supported by industry professionals and guest editors from the BBC and ITV.
+You’ll have the chance to contribute to the student-led website SalfordNow and to Salford’s student-led broadcast, Quays News, which is supported by guest editors from the BBC and ITV.

-To find out more about what it’s like to study journalism at Salford, follow us on Twitter, and read real news created by our students #JournalismAtSalford
+To find out more about what it’s like to study journalism at Salford, follow us on Twitter, and read real news created by our students.

 You will: